jefdewitt/jekyll_portfolio/README.md

 $ jekyll --version
 ```

-Now here's what I did differently with mine.
+Now here's some tips and some customizations to improve workflow.

 ## Table Of Contents